WrestleMania 2: Chicago

 The first match from the Chicago portion of WrestleMania 2 was a WWF Women's Championship match between The Fabulous Moolah and Velvet McIntyre.
 McIntyre attempted a splash on Moolah from the second turnbuckle, but Moolah sidestepped and McIntyre missed the move.
 Moolah took advantage and pinned McIntyre to retain her title.

 The second match was a flag match between Corporal Kirchner and Nikolai Volkoff.
 Freddie Blassie seconded Volkoff.
-He threw his cane to Volkoff, but Kirchner caught it and hit Volkoff with it and then pinned him for the victory.
+Blassie threw his cane to Volkoff, but Kirchner caught it and hit Volkoff with it, pinning him for the victory.

 The third match was a 20-man battle royal involving WWF wrestlers and National Football League players including: Jimbo Covert, Bill Fralic, Russ Francis, Ernie Holmes, Harvey Martin and William "The Refrigerator" Perry.
 The WWF stars included: André the Giant, Ted Arcidi, Tony Atlas, The Hart Foundation (Bret Hart and Jim Neidhart), The Killer Bees (B. Brian Blair and Jim Brunzell), Hillbilly Jim, The Iron Sheik, King Tonga, Pedro Morales, Bruno Sammartino, Danny Spivey and Big John Studd.
 In the end of the match, André the Giant and both members of the Hart Foundation were the final three participants.
 André first eliminated Neidhart and then Hart to win the battle royal.

 The last match was a WWF Tag Team Championship match between The British Bulldogs (Davey Boy Smith and Dynamite Kid) and The Dream Team (Greg Valentine and Brutus Beefcake).
-Ex-Black Sabbath lead singer Ozzy Osbourne and Lou Albano seconded the Bulldogs.
+Ozzy Osbourne and Lou Albano seconded the Bulldogs.
 After 13 minutes of back-and-forth action, Smith pushed Valentine into the corner where Valentine knocked heads with Dynamite Kid.
 Kid fell to the floor while Smith pinned Valentine to win the tag titles and end Dream Team's seven-month reign.